osceola-wisconsin

 Court Room: Room 205, 310 Chieftain St., Osceola, WI (Upper Level)

-Judge: Interim Judge Kristopher J. Krentz
+Judge: Judge Kristopher J. Krentz

 The Municipal Court Judge is an elected position with a four-year term.
 The judge does not maintain regular office hours.
 However, you may contact the Municipal Court Clerk to get a message to the Judge.